 In case of short power interruptions or a short manual switching off and switching on while the compressor is running up, there is still pressure in the line on a mechanical start-up relief.
 The consequence is that the compressor does not run against pressure and the motor can become overheated.
 In this case the on/off switch at the pressure switch has to be pressed.

 Dürr Technik offers comfortable automatic starting-up relief.
-You can find it in the "A" stations, for example HA-160AK or in the stations with DürrTronic electronic controls for example WA-062C1.
+Integrated in all stations with "A" (e.g. HA-160AK) and in stations with DürrTronic electronic control system (e.g. WA-062C1).

 At the outlet of the compressor the compressed air is 100% saturated .